 - Medium feel is comfortable for side sleepers who need some cushioning and support

-The Zoma Sports Mattress is specifically designed to help athletes get deeper sleep, so they can recover faster and perform better.
+The Zoma Mattress is specifically designed to help athletes get deeper sleep, so they can recover faster and perform better.
 Because this memory foam mattress is engineered to nurture a healthy spine and alleviate pain points, it’s perfect for side sleepers.

 Zoma contains three unique, sleep-enhancing layers.